bsn-si/ocex-cli/README.md

 ```

 #### Update
-You can update owner alias name, or secret key - but remebmer, its dangerous because all transactions for exists contracts will signed with this key.
+You can update owner alias name, or his secret key.
+E.g. this can be done after transferring ownership of the contract.
+Secret key should be changed with care as all transactions for existing contracts will be signed with this key.

 ``` bash
 ➜  ~ ocex-cli owner update Alice --name=Bob --secret=0x398f0c28f98885e046333d4a41c19cee4c37368a9832c6502f6cfd182e2aef89